printsites/challenges/README.md

 See `input.py`

-Read in some data, and give me some ways of finding certain rows.
+Read in some data, and give us some ways of finding certain rows.